 The Museum Security Toolkit is a good place to start: filling out the checklist will prompt you to gather relevant information about your museum and collections, and will also encourage you to talk to your colleagues in the museum about security and the collections.
 Whilst completing the checklist you may also find it helpful to consult the security resources on Collections Link.

 - Insurance companies.
 There are a number of insurance companies who specialise in insurance for museums and galleries.
 Insurance companies will be able to discuss insurance packages and terms of insurance with you.

-- In England, Accreditation advice and support is provided through a team of regional Accreditation Advisers who are not security experts, but will provide guidance on issues related to Accreditation and security requirements for Accreditation.
+- In England, Accreditation advice and support is provided through a team of regional Accreditation Mentors who are not security experts, but will provide guidance on issues related to Accreditation and security requirements for Accreditation.

 - In Northern Ireland, Heather McGuicken (firstname.lastname@example.org), at the Northern Ireland Museums Council can provide guidance on issues related to Accreditation and security requirements, and information on where to go for specialist advice.

 Expert Advice about Preventing Theft

 - Local Crime Prevention Officers.
 Individual police forces select the level of crime prevention support that they offer for their region.
 All forces have a crime prevention capacity of some sort, and you can usually find a contact detail for a local Crime Prevention Officer on the web site of your local force.
 If a Crime Prevention Officer is not listed, and you need to phone a Help Line make sure you have full details about why you need crime prevention advice, so that the Help Line can find the right person for you.